 The chimney crown is the piece of cement that is at the top of the actual chimney that prevents moisture from getting in between the spaces created by the flue lining and the masonry of the chimney.
 If the chimney has any cracks, over time, they will begin to grow and allow for moisture to enter the chimney and cause severe damage.

 The roof flashing is like a chimney raincoat — it is the thin metal piece of material that roofers install to direct water away from the area where the chimney joins the rest of the roof.
 If this area is not joined together correctly or the flashing becomes damaged over time, the connection is no longer watertight.
 This situation is arguably the most common cause of a leaking chimney.
 Therefore, it’s a good idea to have this area of the roof regularly inspected to identify any issues before they happen.

 If the roof flashing is damaged, it is essential to have it repaired quickly because it could lead to serious damage down the road.
-At TruBlue Roofing, we believe that fixing a minor issue such as roof flashing can prolong the lifespan of your roof.
+At TruBlue Roofing and Remodeling, we believe that fixing a minor issue such as roof flashing can prolong the lifespan of your roof.
 Contact us today to schedule a roof inspection and let one of our expert team members help you through every step of the process.

 Reason #3: Brick Saturation

 Did you know that bricks and mortar are porous?
 A brick chimney is porous enough to absorb water when it rains, and if there is a compromised spot on the chimney, this constant borage of moisture can cause your chimney to leak on the inside.
 Did you know there is a scientific explanation behind this occurrence?